CodeWithKyrian/transformers-php/README.md

 ## Supported tasks/models

-This package is a WIP, but here's a list of tasks and architectures currently tested and supported by Transformers PHP.
+This package is a WIP, but here's a list of tasks and architectures currently tested and supported by TransformersPHP.

 ### Tasks